 - A student who is not eligible to re-enroll at another institution, whether for academic or disciplinary reasons, is not eligible for general admission at HSU.

-- When evaluating GPA for admission, only courses that will transfer into HSU will be calculated.
+- When calculating GPA for admission, only courses that will transfer into HSU will be evaluated.

 - After a student’s transcripts have been received, the Registrar’s Office will prepare a course by course evaluation.
 Credit will be given for class work with an equivalent match at HSU and a satisfactory grade.

-- To view equivalent courses, visit our Transfer Course Equivalences page.
+- To see how courses could transfer from specific colleges, view our complete equivalencies guide.
+To read more information about course equivalencies, visit our Transfer Course Equivalencies page.
 To see degree requirements for all majors at HSU, find your degree program in our course catalog.

 - Hardin-Simmons University’s partnership with the following community colleges creates a direct path for students to further their education at HSU.
 These guides will help you determine which courses to take at the community college level to transfer to your HSU degree.